ereiskind/nolcat/docs/source/code_style_guide.rst

   * Requested report not offered: "<report> not offered by this statistics source."
   * Requested report returned a SUSHI error: "The test is being skipped because the API call returned a server-based SUSHI error."
   * Requested report returned no data: "The test is being skipped because the API call returned no data."
+  * Fixture needed data that wasn't available: "Unable to create fixture because it relied on <slightly modified error message>"
+  * Test needed data that wasn't available: "Unable to run test because it relied on <slightly modified error message>"

 * Variable value declarations in fixtures